psychemedia/island-storynotes/last_duel_iw.md

 Major Lockyer and the other Officers, who had engageed their passage in the above ship, and were subsequently concerned in a Duel, at with Cowes, with Lieut.
 S. Cochrane, it has been ascertained, sailed for South America in a brig, a few days after fhe fatal event took place.
 ```

-But that report, it seems, must have been incorredt,  becuase Major Lockyer was apprehended in Portsmouth, even as the *Grace* set sail, albeit under unusal circumstances.
+But that report, it seems, must have been incorredt,  because Major Lockyer was apprehended in Portsea, even as the *Grace* set sail, albeit under unusal circumstances.

 ```{admonition} Duellist apprehended, February 1818
 :class: dropdown